websanco/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-bitbucket-repository.md

 ## Preparing the Jenkins service

+If you are using version 4.x.x services in your DXP Cloud instance already, then your Jenkins service is already compatible with Bitbucket.
+See [Upgrading Your DXP Cloud Stack](../reference/upgrading-your-dxp-cloud-stack.md) for more information on upgrading.

-Before you start, check the `LCP.json` for your `ci` service, and ensure you're running the following Jenkins service or higher:
+If you are still using version 3.x.x services, then check the `LCP.json` for your `ci` service, and ensure you're running the following Jenkins service or higher:

 ```
 liferaycloud/jenkins:2.222.1-3.2.0